Buckie High School: Courses

 School inspectors report that the school provides a very good range of courses and activities to motivate young people and to meet their needs in innovative ways.
 As well as the full range of school-based Scottish Qualifications Authority courses, vocational courses at Moray College and Banff and Buchan College are widely used to complement the in-school curriculum.
 In addition, some pupils each year work towards a vocationally orientated Scottish Group Award.
 In 2006, pupils on this course teamed up with Springfield Properties, an Elgin-based building company, to build their own house in the school grounds.
 Buckie High School also enriches the curriculum with a wide range of enterprise and citizenship activities including young enterprise companies, fair trade and Africa weeks, and enterprise challenges.
 As an Ecoschool, Buckie High has been endeavouring to tackle litter and waste, is landscaping the grounds and, with the support of the Co-op, installed solar roof panels in 2008.

 To meet young people's learning needs the school provides a distinctive range of courses at different levels for all year groups.

 Working with partners

 Buckie High School has an active Parent Council which also includes pupils.
 The school makes innovative use of an interactive American website to extend learning into the home.
 The technology allows all teachers to post materials on line, while the password-protected subject message boards allow pupils to access learning materials or provide feedback from home or anywhere in the world.

 Library

 Recent visitors include Catherine MacPhail, Terry Deary, Ian Rankin, Alan Bissett, Keith Gray, Catherine Forde, Anne Macleod, Liz Lochhead, Bernard MacLaverty and Liz Niven.
-Terry Deary's "Horrible History" of Scotland (Bloody Scotland, Hippo Books, 1998) is dedicated to the pupils of Buckie High School, after they challenged him to produce such a book.
+Terry Deary's Horrible Histories series entry about Scotland (Bloody Scotland, Hippo Books, 1998) is dedicated to the pupils of Buckie High School, after they challenged him to produce such a book.